mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Horizontal Scalability with Partitioning

-  Partitioning a large relational database into multiple isntances or shards is a common technique for handling more requests beyond the capabilities of a single instance.
+  Partitioning a large relational database into multiple instances or shards is a common technique for handling more requests beyond the capabilities of a single instance.
 It allows you to scal horizontally to handle more users and requests but requires additional logic in the application layer.
 The app needs to decide how to route database requests to the correct shard and becoems limited in the types of queri3es that can be performed across server bundaries.
 NoSQL database like Amazon DynamoDB or Cassandra are desinged to scale horizontally.

 Horizontal Scalability with Read Replicas